kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 However, clients liked the visual results provided by DOM manipulation.
 So it remained a best practice, evolved to be more efficient over time, and that was that.

 <h3>...Next Came The Quite Time</h3>
 Internet stocks were rising high starting in the mid nineties...they came crashing down in the early 2000s.
-Few "internet-only" companies were profitable: as a result, other companies, including Microsoft, said the internet was a "passing fad."
+Few "Internet-only" companies were profitable: as a result, other companies, including Microsoft, said the Internet was a "passing fad."

 Internet companies, as a whole, didn't die out during this quiet time.
-They just experimented with a lot of cool internet things while no one was watching and pressuring them to get everything right.
+They just experimented with a lot of cool Internet things while no one was watching and pressuring them to get everything right.

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.

 And companies like Google would play around with a little-known piece of browser technology called <code>XMLHttpRequest</code>.
 It allowed data to load onto the page without the page needing to be fully refreshed.

+Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load new data on the page without refreshing it.
+And there were other companies that did similar things